wso2-extensions/identity-tools-cli/docs/cli-mode.md

 * Export all/selected resources from an Identity Server to a local directory.
 * Import all/selected resources from a local directory to an Identity Server.
 * Propagate resources across multiple environments.
-* Deploy resources from resource configuration files to an Identity Server.
+* Deploy new resources from resource configuration files to an Identity Server.
 * Have a backup of resources in a local directory.

 Currently, supported resource types are: